 Worms, Pacific Northwest

-The Dew Worm is found in great numbers all along the Pacific Northwest Coast.
+The Dew Worm is found in great numbers all along the coast of the Pacific Northwest.
 They are a common species of earthworm that is active at night but will also come to the surface during wet or rainy weather and crawl about.
 They will often leave casts on the surface which make lawns bumpy and uneven.
 Dew worms are more common on older, shaded or heavily watered lawns.

 Earthworms are scavengers and feed on dead organic matter at the surface of the soil and may pull leaves into their burrows.
 They will also feed on organic matter obtained from the soil that is swallowed during their burrowing.